rockyhawk64/CommandPanels/README.md

 ### Partnered Servers
 These servers are running Command Panels.
 Feel free to join in and be a part of the community!

+ArcticForestMC | 1.16
+arcticforestmc.net

+Emerald Earth | 1.16
+emeraldearth.us.to

-- CrystalRPG | 1.16 play.crystalrpg.com
+CrystalRPG | 1.16
+play.crystalrpg.com

-- GrindMC | 1.15 play.grind-mc.com
+GrindMC | 1.15

-- ArcticForestMC | 1.16 arcticforestmc.net

-- TVHG Network | 1.16 play.tvhgmc.org
+play.grind-mc.com

-- Zuligen | 1.16 p.zuligen.com
+Zuligen | 1.16
+p.zuligen.com

 ### Discord Support
 You can join the discord server for support [here](https://discord.gg/eUWBWh7).